Taher-39/agency-client./README.md

 - Smooth routing features with React Router Dom
 - Private and General Routing features for more secure feature
 - Responsive layout for all devices using CSS3 and Bootstrap
+- Sorting Services
+- Search Services
+- Pagination

 ### Client Features

 - Payment with visa card/mobile banking/bank account using SSL Commarz
 - Review & Rating if client have any order
 - Dashboard where client can see payment history and current wallet balance with printing feature
 - Order service list with progress status
-- Google/Manual register and login with unique name and email
+- Manual register and login with unique name and email
 - Error/Success handling with react toastify
 - Conditional status color change
 - Send verification code into email when new user try to register
-- Change password/name
+- Update password/name
 - Forgot password
 - Pagination
-- Search Services
+- Delete Account

 ### Admin Features